Andrzej Piotr Kądzielawa (Kraków, Poland) is a theoretical physicist and data engineer.

 He is a co-author of high-performance computational library Quantum Metallization Tools (qmt) and an author of generic framework for mapping density functional theory output onto the Heisenberg model JorGpi.

-Starting January 1, 2020 he is the Principal Investigator of GAČR standard grant No. 20-18392S Tailoring thermal stability of W-Cr based alloys for fusion applications (cz.
+From January 1, 2020 to December 31, 2022, he was the Principal Investigator of GAČR standard grant No. 20-18392S Tailoring thermal stability of W-Cr based alloys for fusion applications (cz.
 Modifikace teplotní stability slitin na bázi W-Cr pro aplikaci ve fúzních reaktorech).